skypienzr98/IoTproject/README.md

 ## MILESTONE 3

 The following [video](https://youtu.be/7Tu39UT9mWg) shows the process on how we send data from our device to our web server using http protocol.
 This is the [link](https://sampah-app.herokuapp.com/) to the our web server hosted by Heroku as shown in the video.

+## MILESTONE 4

+The following [video](https://youtu.be/7Tu39UT9mWg) shows the process on how we save the data from our IoT device to a dashboard and visualize the data on a dashboard.
+The database that we used for our porject is PostgreSQL due to its simplicity to deploy with  heroku.
+Grafana was used for the visualization of the data in the database as shown in the video.